 Excellence in Teaching and Learning

-- Assessment is the ongoing process of gathering, analysing and reflecting on evidence to make informed and consistent judgements to improve future learning.
-Effective teachers use student assessment results to evaluate the impact of their teaching on student learning, and then adapt their practices to better meet the needs of all students.
+Assessment is used to evaluate impact on learning through a process of gathering, analysing and reflecting on evidence.
+Improvements in learning rely on informed and consistent judgements.
+Effective teachers use assessment to evaluate the impact of their teaching on student learning.
+They then adapt their practices to better meet the needs of all students.

 The Continuum for